rgbkrk/atom-achievements/README.md

 ```
 event - The {Object} event to process.
   :name        - The {String} message to display to the user.
-Uniquely identifies the achievement.
+                 Part of the key that uniquely identifies the achievement.
   :requirement - The {String} that says how the user achieved this
   :category    - The {String} category where it belongs with other
                  achievements (e.g. linting, git, ruby)
-  :package     - The {String} package this event was emitted from
+  :package     - The {String} package this event was emitted from.
+                 Part of the key that uniquely identifies the achievement.
   :points      - The {Integer} number of points
   :iconURL     - The {String} URL of an icon to display for the user, which
                  can be base64 encoded but must have a valid data prefix
                  such as "data:image/png;base64,".
 Optional, defaults to
                  spinning octocat.
 ```

+Achievements are stored under key `{package}:{name}`.

 ## Configuration